-- If you are air drying these indoors (recommended) then make sure that there is air circulating because they are more apt to develop mold if the air is stagnant.
+- If you are air-drying these indoors (recommended) then make sure that there is air circulating because they are more apt to develop mold if the air is stagnant.

-- Usually it takes about 2–4 weeks for all of the moisture to evaporate and then you are able to use them.
+- Usually, it takes about 2–4 weeks for all of the moisture to evaporate and then you are able to use them.

 How to Store Dried Herbs

-Storing them in airtight containers away from any sunlight is ideal.
+Storing herbs in airtight containers away from any sunlight is ideal.
 A mason jar stored in your cabinet is perfect!
 Also, make sure that you are not keeping them where it is too hot for them.
 A dark cool place is best.
 Make sure that they are not in the cabinet above your stove.

 Lastly, make sure that you label your jards by herb and the date you dried them.
 They look strangely similar once they are in jars right next to one another!

 A general rule of thumb is that dried herbs will last for about 1–3 years.
 That is a long time!
 Usually, we crumble all of ours up at once and put them in containers, but if you leave them as whole leaves and crumble them as you use them they will last you even longer.